Developer: Tecmo Publisher: Tecmo Release: 08/91 Genre: Action

 Continuing the tradition of adding and taking away the shadow doppelgangers are no more.
 Making good use of them was tricky but their presence really added to Ninja Gaiden 2.
 In their place is probably the best addition to the game, the dragon sword.
 This upgrade extends the length of the blade and also cuts enemies without needing to crouch.
 What makes it even better is you can still keep another secondary weapon after picking it up.
 The only other new addition is the vacuum wave, which sends blades of energy above and below you.
 It might sound limited but thanks to the level design you’ll use it extensively.

 There are numerous quality of life improvements that make this a smoother experience.
 Item candles are transparent, allowing you to see their contents.
 For anyone that suffered through the first game enemies no longer respawn if you move two inches.
-Words cannot express how much this was needed.
+Words cannot express how much this was necessary.
 The ability to hang and climb hand over hand is used extensively throughout the game.
 The levels are far more vertical and full of environmental hazards, a carryover from the second game.
 While the jumping mechanics have been changed slightly platforming is no less difficult than before.
 The levels are far more populated even though enemy respawning has been eliminated.
 The game doesn’t know the meaning of restraint in this regard to its detriment.

 The Ninja Gaiden series has always prided itself on its difficulty and part 3 is the toughest yet.
 The US version of the game is more difficult, and in some ways it hurts the game.
 Enemies deal more damage and the difficulty curve ramps up a lot sooner.
 By the midpoint it isn’t uncommon to see five or six enemies spawn at once which in most cases leads to a swift death.
 Oddly the bosses are incredibly simple which comes as a small bit of relief.
 The increased difficulty flies completely in the face of the director’s goal of making the series more accessible.
 But these small changes pale in comparison to the other major adjustments made to the game.